libTriton version 1.0 build 1588

 Returns true if the register ID is a flag.

-Definition: arm32Cpu.cpp:145
+Definition arm32Cpu.cpp:145

 TRITON_EXPORT bool isConcreteMemoryValueDefined(const triton::arch::MemoryAccess &mem) const